 \section{Introduction}

-Two years after the discovery of the so-called Little red dots (LRDs; \citealt{Labbe2023}, \citealt{Barro2024}, \citealt{Greene2024}, \citealt{Matthee2023}) by the JWST \citep{Gardner2023}, our understanding of their formation, evolution, and properties remains highly incomplete.
+Two years after the discovery of the so-called little red dots (LRDs; \citealt{Barro2024}, \citealt{Greene2024}, \citealt{Labbe2023}, \citealt{Matthee2023}) by the JWST \citep{Gardner2023}, our understanding of their formation, evolution, and properties remains highly incomplete.
 Consistent features across all studies of these intriguing sources are their compact nature, the presence of broad Balmer emission lines, and a distinctive ``V''-shaped spectral energy distribution (SED).
-This SED is characterized by a nearly flat to blue rest-frame ultraviolet (UV) continuum, followed by a steep optical slope.
+This SED is characterized by a nearly flat-to-blue rest-frame UV continuum, followed by a steep optical slope.
 However, identifying the complete sample of such sources remains challenging: photometric selections can be contaminated by emission lines that mimic steep spectral slopes \citep{Hainline2024arxiv}.
 Moreover, they can also overlook objects that reveal ``V''-shaped continua only through spectroscopy \citep{Hviding2025}.

-Different combinations of models were proposed to explain the nature of these objects, including active galactic nuclei (AGN), stellar emission, and composite models (e.g., \citealt{Inayoshi2024}, \citealt{Perez-Gonzalez2024}, \citealt{Greene2024}, \citealt{Tripodi2024}, \citealt{Merida2025}).
-None of the latter have been able to fully reproduce the bulk of the LRD population and their challenging properties, which include a lack of X-ray detections \citep{Ananna2024}, absence of emission from a dusty torus at longer wavelengths \citep{Setton2025}, or lack of variability \citep{Zhang2024}.
-As a result, more exotic solutions arose, such as the black hole star (BH*) model (e.g., \citealt{deGraaf2025}, \citealt{Naidu2025}, \citealt{Ji2025}, \citealt{Rusakov2025}) or binary massive black holes \citep{Inayoshi2025}.
-However, larger spectroscopic samples and high-resolution observations are still required to further investigate any of these hypotheses.
+Different combinations of models have been proposed to explain the nature of these objects, including active galactic nuclei (AGNs), stellar emission, and composite models (e.g., \citealt{Greene2024}, \citealt{Perez-Gonzalez2024}, \citealt{Zhengrong2024}, \citealt{Merida2025}, \citealt{Tripodi2024}).
+None of these models has fully reproduced the bulk of the LRD population and their challenging properties, which include a lack of X-ray detections \citep{Ananna2024}, an absence of emission from a dusty torus at longer wavelengths \citep{Setton2025}, and a lack of variability \citep{Zhang2024}.
+As a result, more exotic solutions have been proposed, such as the black hole star (BH*) model (e.g., \citealt{deGraaf2025}, \citealt{Inayoshi2024}, \citealt{Ji2025}, \citealt{Naidu2025}, \citealt{Rusakov2025}) or binary massive black holes \citep{Inayoshi2025}.
+However, larger spectroscopic samples and high-resolution observations are still required to further investigate these hypotheses.